Ivan Boesky: Career

 In 1986, Boesky entered an agreement with the United States Attorney's office for the Southern District of New York, agreeing to plead guilty to one count of conspiracy to commit violations of the federal securities laws.
 He used inside information provided by Robert Wilkis and Ira Sokolow, two investment bankers, and purchased securities for entities with which he was affiliated.
 The inside information typically involved tender offers, mergers or other possible business combinations, for companies such as Nabisco Brands, Inc., R.J.
 Reynolds, and Houston Natural Gas Corp.
 Time magazine ran a December 1, 1986, cover story about his "scam," dubbing him "Ivan the Terrible."

 Although insider trading of this kind was illegal, laws prohibiting it were rarely enforced until Boesky was prosecuted.
 He cooperated with the SEC and informed on others, including the case against financier Michael Milken and, per a plea bargain, received a prison sentence of 3 1/2 years and was fined US$100 million.
-Although he was released after two years, he was permanently prohibited from working with securities.
+Although he was released after serving only 20 months, he was permanently prohibited from working with securities.
 He served his sentence at Lompoc Federal Prison Camp near Vandenberg Air Force Base in California.

 Boesky, unable to rehabilitate his reputation after being released from prison, paid hundreds of millions of dollars as fines and compensation for his Guinness share-trading fraud role and a number of separate insider-dealing scams.
 Later he began practicing Judaism, attended classes at Jewish Theological Seminary of America, and donated money to the seminary.
 In 1987, after the financial scandal fallout, he asked that his name be removed from the Jewish Theological Seminary Library.